khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 ## The Cause

-As you might have guessed from the title, I eventually tracked it down the differences to the current state of the graphics device.
-The plotly plots were being created with `ggplotly()`, which uses `grid::convert*()` to convert ggplot grid units to mm / px used by plotly.
-You can easily replicate the heart of the issue by running the following in RStudio:
+As you might have guessed from the title, I eventually tracked the differences down to the current state of the graphics device.
+The plotly plots were being created with `ggplotly()`, which uses `grid::convert*()` functions to convert ggplot grid units to the mm/px values used by plotly.

+You can easily replicate the core issue by running the following in RStudio:

 ```r
 grid::convertX(grid::unit(1, "npc"), "mm")
 ```

-Now resize your viewer pane and run it again... you'll get a different result!
-Similarly, if you run in a clean subprocess via callr (as `devtools::check()` does), you'll also (likely) get a different result:
+Now resize your Plots pane and run it again... you'll get a different result!
+Similarly, if you run it in a clean subprocess via callr (as `devtools::check()` does), you'll also get a different result:

 ```r
 callr::r(\() grid::convertX(grid::unit(1, "npc"), "mm"))
 ```

-`plotly::ggplotly()` makes extensive use of these unit conversions ([source](https://github.com/plotly/plotly.R/blob/e04eb4f08c325846d8cdedb9892332b85e16465d/R/ggplotly.R#L1192)).
-So the results of my snapshot tests were depending on the size of the current open viewing window (or the default graphics device in the callr process)!
+Since `plotly::ggplotly()` makes extensive use of these unit conversions ([source](https://github.com/plotly/plotly.R/blob/e04eb4f08c325846d8cdedb9892332b85e16465d/R/ggplotly.R#L1192)), my snapshot tests were depending on the size of whatever graphics device happened to be open—either my RStudio Plots pane or the default device in the callr subprocess.

 ## The Solution

-To fix this, you can manually specify a graphics device to ensure the conversion calculations are always the same:
+The fix is to manually specify a graphics device to ensure the conversion calculations are always consistent:

 ```r
 foo <- function() {